Annual Membership Renewal

-The CPSO’s membership year runs from June 1 to May 31.
+CPSO’s membership year runs from June 1 to May 31.
 A physician becomes a member of the College when issued a certificate of registration authorizing you to practice medicine in Ontario.
 You retain your certificate by fully completing the online form and submitting payment annually.
-Your new membership certificate and annual fee receipt is available in the members’ portal on the College’s website.
+Your new membership certificate and annual fee receipt is available in the Member Portal on the College’s website.

 Annual Membership Fee

 The 2020 annual membership fee is $1,725.
 This is the second consecutive year we have not raised fees and instead have been able to accommodate inflationary increases through internal efficiencies.
 Ontario’s fees remain among the lowest in Canada.